canada-ca/Open_First_Whitepaper/en/3_Open_Source_Software_Use.md

   - Interacting with communities to request features and report bugs
   - Shepherding product knowledge to stakeholders

-Owning an open source implementation could be met with immediate challenges such as”
+Owning an open source implementation could be met with immediate challenges such as

 - Viable only if we have sufficient in house expertise
 - Poor documentation
 - Slow response from communities